25 Years Ago: Vince Gill Wins Two Grammys for ‘I Still Believe in You’

 ”Some songs that come on the radio still break my heart,” she admits. ”I can pretend like they don’t tug at my heart or make me wistful, but there are some songs I can’t listen to anymore, like “I Still Believe in You,” because of the circumstances around them and what he told me they meant to him.
 To hear that now is confusing.”

-Gill has won a total of 20 Grammy Awards.
+Gill has won more than 20 Grammy Awards.
 His next single, “Don’t Let Our Love Start Slipping Away,” also landed at the top of the charts, with the I Still Believe in You album selling in excess of 3 million units.

 See a Childhood Photo of Vince Gill